imunreal7/inspire-me-now/README.md

 1. Build the Docker image: `docker build -t inspire-me-now .`
-2. Run a Docker container: `docker run -p 3000:3000 inspire-me-now`
+2. Run a Docker container: `docker run -p 3000:3000 inspire-me-now` For convenient development with automatic code updates and interactive mode, you can use the following command:
+`docker run -it -p 9001:3000 -v $(pwd)/app:/app inspire-me-now` This command maps your local code directory to the container, allowing you to see instant updates while you develop.

 Visit [http://localhost:3000](http://localhost:3000) to access the app.